VishaaliKadamburSrikanth/AssistMe/README.md

 1.Nearby Places can be implemented using Google API.
 2.Forum Implementation can be done from which user can attain knowledge by interacting with other students 3.List of required tasks to be completed by a student can be added as a checklist.

+## Installation Notes
+1. Installation - Not required
+2. Get code from our repo [git clone https://github.com/VishaaliKadamburSrikanth/AssistMe.git]
+3. Import it into Android Studio
+4. Run the application
+5. Choose the android Emulator.

 ## Libraries
 1. com.android.volley:volley:1.1.1